akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The farm woman was there, by the poultry shed.
 She looked up, saw Beatrice’s face, and said nothing.
 She just nodded once and went back to her work.

 The apple trees in the orchard over there were still blooming, white petals drifting shamelessly on the wind.
-They seemed to be all dressed up for a celebration that she wasn't a part of, and Beatrice hated them for their indifference.
+They seemed to be all dressed up for a celebration that she wasn’t a part of, and Beatrice hated them for their indifference.
 She would gladly have stripped every twig bare of its fine frills, if stripping trees could have brought her mother back.
 But the wind merely danced across the river, and all she could hear was the wordless song of the river among the rushes.

 Beatrice stood there for a long time, watching the geese on the far bank as they ignored her completely.
 She wondered how geese felt about their mothers.